Attic Mold Prevention VA

 - Fans and ventilation that empty into the attic rather than outside

-Consistent moisture control is the key to avoiding mold development
+Consistent moisture control is the key to attic mold prevention.

-Roofing– Roof isues can lead to major water intrusion and serious mold development.
+Roofing – Problems with your roof system can lead to major water intrusion and serious mold development

 - Conduct regular interior and exterior roof assessments.
 Deteriorating or missing shingles and damaged flashing are a couple of the key signs of roof damage.